 There are two passages in the Bible that are incredibly forthright about God’s concern for how his people are led.
 Both of these passages serve as a rebuke towards the spiritual leaders of Israel.
 One is found in Ezekiel 34 and the other is in Jeremiah 23.
-In both of these passages God, through the prophets, uses the leadership metaphor of “shepherd” as a way of negatively describing what these spiritual leaders should be doing.
+In both of these passages God, through the prophets, uses the leadership metaphor of a “shepherd” as a way of describing leadership errors.
 I have previously written on Ezekiel 34.
 Today I will highlight some principles from Jeremiah 23.

 Jeremiah was a prophet to the southern kingdom of Judah right before and during her exile at the hands of the nation of Babylon.
 Jeremiah is sometimes referred to as the “Weeping Prophet” because he never saw any tangible results from his 40 years of preaching, warning Israel to repent of her idolatry.
 Yet, he remained obedient to God in communicating all that was expected to this wayward people.